thomascamminady/strava_connector/README.md

 For the following example to work, you need to follow the _Authentication workflow_ below.

 Here's an example that shows how to retrieve a user's recent activities.
-This is a wrapper around [Strava's api](https://developers.strava.com/docs/reference/#api-Activities-getLoggedInAthleteActivities).
+This is a wrapper around [`getLoggedInAthleteActivities`](https://developers.strava.com/docs/reference/#api-Activities-getLoggedInAthleteActivities).

 ```python
 from strava_connector.connector import Connector